yvonen-s/tw-us-nationid/README.md

 The U.S. is pledged to provide Taiwan with defensive arms under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit diplomatic and defensive committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
 It is Taiwan's largest source of military aid in all forms.
 U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over autocratic regimes.

 This project:
-1. Creates a comprehensive aggregated database of U.S. military aid to Taiwan which does not currently exist publicly and can be used to analyze military support trends over time.
+1. Creates a comprehensive aggregated dataframe of U.S. military aid to Taiwan which does not currently exist publicly and can be used to analyze military support spending trends over time.
+Identifies brief statistics of interest.
 2. Pulls, translates and organizes years of Taiwanese election, democratization and security survey data specifically describing Taiwanese resident citizens' political attitudes towards independence, national defense, and U.S./Taiwanese/Chinese governments.
 I have specifically focused on questions which ask about **stances on seeking _de jure_ independence**, **whether they believe U.S. will indeed provide military assistance in an instance of Chinese invasion**, **degree of trust in Taiwanese government's handling of national security** and **degree of trust towards the mainland Chinese government**.
-3. Gathers and loops through Taiwanese election data, using equations to analyze how support for the two main political parties (Kuomintang/Chinese Nationalist Party and Democratic Progressive Party) has shifted over time.
-Identifies periods of greatest fluctuations.
+3. Charts and compares Chinese and Taiwanese democratic/autocratic regime characteristics over time using Polity Score data, building visualizations for each country which illustrate the different dimensions of political governance.
-4. Generates graphs and charts illustrating these changes in political attitudes, voting and U.S. military spending separately and in comparison to each other, observing for any patterns that might be jumping off points for more rigorous study.
+4. Generates graphs from these three new datasets illustrating trends in aid expenditures, political attitudes and regime characteristics and comparing them to one another, observing for patterns that might be jumping off points for more rigorous study.

 Since input data is drawn directly from regularly published data reports, ideally the scripts can continue to be run on future releases from the same sources.